 • $439,500 for the WSU energy program and its ongoing efforts to harness methane from dairy farms (hmmm, a greenhouse gas).
 Part of that effort will apparently buy down the cost for energy-efficiency efforts at the Darigold plant in Lynden.
 Oh, and get this, there will be cash incentives to local farms or food delivery companies to convert two or three vehicles to run on the aforementioned biomethane.

 So the green agenda really delivered apparently.
-Whatcom County has two such petroleum refineries as well as an Alcoa smelter.
+Whatcom County has two such petroleum refineries as well as an Alcoa aluminum smelter.
 I can only imagine what is coming in terms of additional revenue to these kind of projects.

-I'm thinking I'm in the wrong line of work.
+I think I'm in the wrong line of work.
 Who knew the air I breath could be such a cash cow?